framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 ```
 * Save and set the file to readonly.
 You can also set it to another key, e.g. K.

-## The Built-in free camera
+## The built-in free camera
-The UUU has a built-in free camera, which you can enable at any time by pressing `Ins`.
-The camera is controlled by the device that you have selected in the overlay menu.
+The UUU has a sophisticated built-in free camera, which you can enable at any time by pressing `Insert` (or the key binding you've configured).
+The camera is controlled by the device that you have selected in the Configuration tab.
 See below for the default controls.
-You can configure the keyboard shortcuts in the overlay menu in the keybindings tab.
+You can configure the keyboard shortcuts in the *Key bindings* tab.

 ### Controls

 Key/button | Description
 --|--
-Ctrl-Ins                              | Show / Hide Camera tools main window
-Ctrl + Mouse wheel                    | Resize font
-Ins                                   | Enable/Disable camera
+Insert                                | Enable/Disable camera
 HOME                                  | Lock/unlock camera movement
 ALT + rotate/move                     | Faster rotate / move
 Right-CTRL + rotate/move              | Slower rotate / move